- No matter which city you plan to visit, put on those walking shoes, take your camera and start exploring.

-Why you should add Norway to your RTW travel list
+Why you should add Norway to your Indie/RTW trip

 - And don’t miss Oslo’s Vigelandsparken Sculpture Park.